Lethal autonomous weapon

-Being autonomous as a weapon

-Being "autonomous" has different meanings in different fields of study.
-In engineering it may refer to the machine's ability to operate without human involvement.
-In philosophy it may refer to an individual being morally independent.
-In political science it may refer to an area's capability of self-governance.
-In terms of military weapon development, the identification of a weapon as autonomous is not as clear as in other areas.
-The specific standard entailed in the concept of being autonomous can vary hugely between different scholars, nations and organizations.
+In weapons development, the term "autonomous" is somewhat ambiguous and can vary hugely between different scholars, nations and organizations.

-Various people have many definitions of what constitutes a lethal autonomous weapon.
-The official United States Department of Defense Policy on Autonomy in Weapon Systems, defines an Autonomous Weapons Systems as, "A weapon system that, once activated, can select and engage targets without further intervention by a human operator."
-Heather Roff, a writer for Case Western Reserve University School of Law, describes autonomous weapon systems as "armed weapons systems, capable of learning and adapting their 'functioning in response to changing circumstances in the environment in which [they are] deployed,' as well as capable of making firing decisions on their own."
-This definition of autonomous weapon systems is a fairly high threshold compared to the definitions of scholars such as Peter Asaro and Mark Gubrud's definitions seen below.
+The official United States Department of Defense Policy on Autonomy in Weapon Systems defines an Autonomous Weapons System as one that "...once activated, can select and engage targets without further intervention by a human operator."
+Heather Roff, a writer for Case Western Reserve University School of Law, describes autonomous weapon systems as "... capable of learning and adapting their 'functioning in response to changing circumstances in the environment in which [they are] deployed,' as well as capable of making firing decisions on their own."

-Scholars such as Peter Asaro and Mark Gubrud are trying to set the threshold lower and judge more weapon systems as autonomous.
-They believe that any weapon system that is capable of releasing a lethal force without the operation, decision, or confirmation of a human supervisor can be deemed autonomous.
-According to Gubrud, a weapon system operating partially or wholly without human intervention is considered autonomous.
-He argues that a weapon system does not need to be able to make decisions completely by itself in order to be called autonomous.
-Instead, it should be treated as autonomous as long as it actively involves in one or multiple parts of the "preparation process", from finding the target to finally firing.

-Other organizations, however, are setting the standard of autonomous weapon system in a higher position.
 The British Ministry of Defence defines autonomous weapon systems as "systems that are capable of understanding higher level intent and direction.
 From this understanding and its perception of its environment, such a system is able to take appropriate action to bring about a desired state.
 It is capable of deciding a course of action, from a number of alternatives, without depending on human oversight and control - such human engagement with the system may still be present, though.
-While the overall activity of an autonomous unmanned aircraft will be predictable, individual actions may not be."
+While the overall activity of an autonomous uncrewed aircraft will be predictable, individual actions may not be."

+Scholars such as Peter Asaro and Mark Gubrud believe that any weapon system that is capable of releasing a lethal force without the operation, decision, or confirmation of a human supervisor can be deemed autonomous.

-As a result, the composition of a treaty between states requires a commonly accepted labeling of what exactly constitutes an autonomous weapon.
+Creating treaties between states requires a commonly accepted labeling of what exactly constitutes an autonomous weapon.